duke326/SWE261/ProjectReport.md

 ## Test cases

-Document the existing test cases (JUnit or otherwise).
-This should be a study of the existing testing practices and frameworks that are used already in the system.
-(This section might evolve as we learn more throughout the quarter.)
-How do you run them?

 Firstly, the existing test case is **black box testing**.
 In IEEE, black box testing means that one kind of testing that ignores the internal mechanism of a system or component and focuses solely on the outputs generated in response to selected inputs and execution conditions.

 Black box testing is also known as functional testing.
 Black box testing derive sets of inputs that will fully exercise all of the functional requirements of a system.